9 Simple Ways to Boost Your Home's Curb Appeal

 Yardwork is probably a part of your weekly chores, but double down on lawn mowing and landscaping when your house is up for sale.
 If you have a grass alternative such as drought-resistant gravel and stone or a dry creek bed, add a pop of color and life with succulents, cacti or unique monkey grass.
 Likewise, a mix of large and small planters full of flowers, herbs and other greens can elevate your lawn to a 10 out of 10.

-A well-lit exterior can add pizzazz and appeal to any home, and with options like solar-powered LED lights, you can illuminate your porch, walkway and garden without having to sort out electrical details.
+A well-lit exterior can add pizzazz and appeal to any home, and with options like solar-powered LED lights or smart lighting, you can illuminate your porch, walkway and garden without having to sort out electrical details.
 Try adding a handsome set of low-sitting path lights to accent your cobblestone driveway or well lights to draw attention to plants and decorations.
 And swap out an ancient, insect-littered porch light for a fresh sconce or chandelier.
 Lastly, don’t be afraid to incorporate a mix of warm and cool lights to create a balanced, eye-catching allure to your front yard.

 If your current walkway is looking a bit ragged and unloved, consider creating a “red carpet” experience for your potential home buyers by touching it up or giving it a total redesign.
 There are dozens of ways you can upgrade your walkway to be an attractive statement piece of its own, whether it’s a basket-weave brick pattern, DIY stepping stone path, low-maintenance pavers or eye-popping tumbled glass mulch.
 In your planning process, you’ll want to evaluate your budget (hiring a professional crew for a fancy installation can get expensive quickly on top of material costs) and ensure that the architectural style of your home matches that of your dream walkway.